netzfisch/netzfisch.github.io/_posts/2013-04-03-rss-autodiscovery.md

 tags: 2cent rss feed coding html
 title: RSS Autodiscovery
 ---
-### Ever thought about the nifty RSS-Symbol

-in the browsers adress bar and how to get it there?
+Ever thought about the nifty RSS-symbol in the browsers adress bar and how to get it there?
 Quiet easy - just put the the following meta-tag into the `<head>` section of your html-site:

 {% highlight html %}